LIVING WITH MARFANS

 • Scoliosis found in large percentage of Marfans people.
 Ranges from 20 degree and greater.

-• A significant number of Marfans people who have aortic surgery will have other surgeries on the aorta.
+• A significant number of Marfans people who have had aortic surgery can have a higher rate of other surgeries on the aorta. (including the descending aorta)